 The remarkable thing about this natural form of pollination is that it eliminates the need for synthetic fertilizers.
 These hardworking bees help farmers in Australia and all over the world grow almond trees that have light pink and white flowers when in full bloom.

-Hundreds and thousands of bees are stacked into rectangular hive boards that are boxed and loaded into trucks.
+Hundreds and thousands of bees are stacked into rectangular hive boards that are boxed and loaded onto trucks.
 These loaded trucks then travel to their pollination destination.
 Each hectare of plantation takes about six hives to pollinate.
 This means around 60,000 bees work together to pollinate one single hectare of farmland.